The city’s Old Town travels back in time to the 19th century one weekend every year: it’s La Reconquista, Vigo’s most characteristic celebration.

 And if after the Reconquista you still feel like partying, the following weekend Bouzas celebrates the Brincadeira, which commemorates the expulsion of the French from this old fishing village.

 The Reconquista is Vigo’s most important festival, the most loved by its people and a unique opportunity to schedule a getaway to Vigo in the spring.
-This year it will take place on the 30th and 31st of March and the most spectacular part are the street theatre representations recreating skirmishes between the French and the locals.
+This year it will take place from the 27th to the 29th of March and the most spectacular part are the street theatre representations recreating skirmishes between the French and the locals.
 The highlight of it all is the event in Gamboa Street, which simulates the demolition of the villa’s door.